xnor-gate/shibboleth_bot/README.md

 You can post reactions (emoji) on a message by clicking the smiley-face while hovering over it.
 You can also include them in your own message by clicking the smiley on the far right of the message box, or pressing Ctrl+E. You can also type the name like `:tree:`, which will autocomplete.
 Beware that the emoji might not appear exactly the same on different people's screens.

 Reactions on a clue can be used as a shorthand to express what you think about it.
 Some emoji with a conventional meaning are listed in the Shibboleth server category for convenience.
 For example, the `:vouch:` star symbol expresses that you fully trust the cluer as being on your team, and the `:fishing:` rod accuses the cluer of cluing a word that isn't theirs as bait.
 These have no rules function and are just a means of communication.
 Feel free to suggest more emoji to add to the server.

+## Credits

+Shibboleth bot and server by xnor-gate.
+Thanks to Discord for their platform and API, to Rapptz and contributors for [discord.py](https://github.com/Rapptz/discord.py) in which this was written, and to the discord.py Discord community for their frequent help.

+Shibboleth (as Castlefall) was invented by people at MIT in 2017.
+Thanks to [garywang](https://github.com/garywang) and [betaveros](https://github.com/betaveros/castlefall) for making their sites to playing the game in person, from which this project took inspiration.
+Play them at [mp.garywang.net](https://mp.garywang.net/) and [bpchen.com/castlefall](http://www.bpchen.com/castlefall).

+Thanks to [dfkoh](dfkoh) for producing part of the word list, to [tckmn](https://github.com/tckmn) for making the server icon, and to everyone who suggested names and improvements.